-Internal injuries can be a serious result of North Carolina automobile collisions, which can be especially deadly because there are not always outward symptoms to warn injured victims that they are in medical jeopardy.
-Internal injuries must be treated promptly and properly, and patients must get the ongoing care they need for their internal injuries to avoid life-threatening complications.
+Internal injuries can be a serious result of automobile collisions because they can turn deadly very quickly.
+Unlike external injuries, there are not always outward symptoms to warn injured victims that they are in jeopardy.
+Internal injuries are life-threatening and always require immediate medical attention.

 Causes of Internal Injuries in Automobile Collisions

 Cars have significant force and momentum even when they are moving at relatively slow speeds.
-When vehicles strike each other or when a car hits a fixed object, the momentum of the vehicle is transferred to the bodies of the vehicle occupants.
+When one vehicle strikes another, those inside the vehicle absorb the momentum.
 The body is often not able to safely absorb the force.
 The inside of the body can be severely harmed by the tremendous force that is released in a car accident, resulting in internal bleeding, organ damage or other internal injuries.

-Internal injuries can also occur as a result of the air bag deploying or as a result of being ejected from the vehicle and suffering an impact injury when hitting the ground or other objects during an automobile collision.
+Internal injuries can also occur as a result of the air bag deploying or being ejected from the vehicle.

 Types of Internal Injuries

-The damage done to the body by the force of a car crash can manifest in a number of different ways.
-For example, those who sustain internal injuries in a car wreck may suffer from:
+Damage to the body by the force of a crash can manifest in a number of ways.
+Common examples include:

-- Internal Bleeding – The blood vessels in the body can be damaged or severed in a car accident.
-A ruptured blood vessel can cause bleeding that doesn’t clot, but the formation of clots can also be dangerous, as they can prevent blood from circulating.
-Internal bleeding can result in confusion, weakness and disorientation.
-Symptoms can also include breathing problems, bruising and bloody vomit or urine.
-Organ failure and death may result if internal bleeding is not treated promptly.
+- Internal Bleeding – Severe trauma can easily damage blood vessels.
+A ruptured vessel can cause bleeding that doesn’t clot, but the formation of clots can also be dangerous by preventing blood from circulating.
+Internal bleeding symptoms include confusion, weakness, disorientation, disorientation, breathing problems, bruising and bloody vomit or urine.
+Without treatment, internal bleeding can lead to organ failure.

 - Brain Bleeding – If either an open or a closed head wound occurs due to the crash, there may be bleeding in the brain.
-This can result in oxygen not getting to the parts of the brain where it needs to go, often causing permanent brain damage.
+This prevents oxygen from getting to parts of the brain, often causing permanent brain damage.
 Excess pressure on the brain can also have a permanent and damaging effect.

-- Abdominal Aorta Aneurysm – If the stomach is crushed by a car wreck or is compressed when the accident occurs, the abdominal aorta can break (rupture).
-This almost always results in death.
+- Abdominal Aorta Aneurysm – If the stomach is crushed in an accident, the abdominal aorta can rupture.

-Damage to the spleen – The spleen is located in the abdomen and contains disease-fighting blood cells that work to help the body fight infection and kill unwanted bacteria.
+- Damage to the spleen – The spleen, located in the abdomen, contains disease-fighting blood cells to help the body fight infection and unwanted bacteria.
 A car accident can damage the spleen or even rupture it, flooding the abdominal cavity with blood.
-This can be fatal.

-- Kidney Damage – Typically, kidney damage results from accidents where the flank or lower back is impacted.
-Not only may damage to the kidneys be permanent, necessitating dialysis or a transplant, but kidney damage can also lead to potentially fatal internal bleeding.
+- Kidney Damage – Typically, kidney damage results from accidents that impact the flank or lower back.
+Not only may damage to the kidneys be permanent, necessitating dialysis or a transplant, but kidney damage can also lead to internal bleeding.

 Compensation for Internal Injuries

 Internal injuries may not always have symptoms that show up right away.
-If and when you do exhibit symptoms, you may not realize right away what they signify or how bad your internal injuries are.
+However, if you do exhibit symptoms, you may not realize right away what they signify or how bad your injuries are.
 If you do not get treatment for your internal injuries immediately, your health situation could become much worse.

-Those who sustain internal injuries should be fully compensated for:
+Those who sustain internal injuries deserve compensation for:

-- All medical costs, including those for ongoing care or adaptive devices that may be needed to cope with internal injuries or with life after sustaining permanent injuries.
+- All medical costs – Including those for ongoing care or adaptive devices to cope with lasting complications.

-- Lost wages, covering not just time off from work, but also sick time or vacation time and any future or ongoing reduction in income resulting from the car accident injuries.
+- Lost wages – Not only time off from work, but also sick time or vacation time and any future or ongoing reduction in income resulting from the car accident injuries.

 Representation for Internal Injuries

-If you’ve suffered an internal injury from a North Carolina automobile collision caused by another driver’s negligence, you are entitled to compensation for the damages you’ve incurred.
-Maginnis Law’s lead personal injury attorney, T. Shawn Howard is experienced in handling complex cases including those involving victims who have suffered major internal injuries due to the negligence of another North Carolina driver.
+If you’ve suffered an internal injury due to another driver’s negligence, you may be entitled to compensation.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard has experience handling complex automobile collision cases including those involving victims of severe internal injuries.